lcostant/OMEGA/RELEASE_TNG50_v1/README.md

 The entire data release is made availble to the community, while the example galaxy ID XXX (z=3) is made available in this repository.

-A detailed description of the release can be found in the reference paper (Costantin et al. 2022, in prep.), to which citation is requested if you use this data.
+A detailed description of the release can be found in the reference paper (Costantin et al. 2022, in prep.), to which citation is requested if you use this data. *More information about this data release and the noiseless synthetic images can be found at the [OMEGA webpage](https://www.lucacostantin.com/OMEGA)*.

 ## Data releases